SAP/ui5-uiveri5/docs/usage/pageobjects.md

 ### Page Objects (PO)
-Frequently there is advantage in gathering selectors in a semantical objects that describe the structure of the page to be tested.
-This approach have many benefits, like simplifying the understanding of the test, simplifying potential modifications.
-Object literal notation in JavaScript gives allowys simple and expressive syntax for PO declaration and usage.
+Frequently, there'a an advantage in gathering selectors in a semantical objects that describe the structure of the page to be tested.
+This approach has many benefits, such as simplifying the understanding of the test and simplifying potential modifications.
+Object literal notation in JavaScript gives allways simple and expressive syntax for PO declaration and usage.

 Declare POs: